quicwg/base-drafts/draft-ietf-quic-http.md

 The next frame on the same stream after a HEADERS frame without the EHB flag set MUST be another HEADERS frame.
-A receiver MUST treat the receipt of any other type of frame as a stream error.
+A receiver MUST treat the receipt of any other type of frame as a stream error of type HTTP_INTERRUPTED_HEADERS.
 (Note that QUIC can intersperse data from other streams between frames, or even during transmission of frames, so multiplexing is not blocked by this requirement.)

 A full header block is contained in a sequence of zero or more HEADERS frames without EHB set, followed by a HEADERS frame with EHB set.